 Encountering turbulence

 According to their 2025 semi-annual reports, China’s three major airlines—Air China, China Southern, and China Eastern—posted a combined net loss of over 4.2 billion yuan in the first half of the year.
 Industry challenges such as the uncertain international environment, competition from high-speed rail, and a slowing domestic economy have all contributed to the decline.
 For flight attendants, this has meant stagnant or even reduced salaries, especially during the pandemic.
-Two decades ago, they earned over 10,000 yuan a month, a figure that inspired envy; today, most still make about the same, despite years of inflation.
+Two decades ago, an experienced flight attendant earned over 10,000 yuan a month, a figure that inspired envy; today, most still make about the same, despite years of inflation.

 Lu Yang, who became a flight attendant last year, told Vista Media in July that while passengers rarely respond to her greetings, she often has to apologize for everything from bad weather to an occupied restroom.
-Her senior colleague told her, “It used to be easier to fly—passengers weren’t so picky.”
-She attributed the change to the economic downturn, with passengers venting their frustrations on flight attendants, who make easy targets as they worry about complaints that could affect their schedules and income.
-Lu adds that male passengers often pester her for her contact information, undeterred by repeated refusals.
+Lu adds that some male passengers would pester her for her contact information, undeterred by repeated refusals.
 Now she fends them off with ready-made excuses—“Sorry, I have a child” or “I’m married.”
+Lu and her colleagues also suffer from a range of occupational illnesses: herniated discs from lifting heavy objects, ear infections from cabin pressure changes, and menstrual disorders or gastrointestinal problems from irregular schedules.

 Landing their stories